Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes

-Even for those who designed the agent to display details about its UI actions, each time the agent took an action, participants needed to consider both the webpage the agent was running on and the chat panel that contained the agent's messages and its action reasoning, creating difficulties in processing this information in real time (P3, P8, P9, P10, P12, P13, P14): \pQuote{The most difficult part was just trying to keep up with what's going on the left [webpage] and what...the agent is thinking}{12}.
-As a result, many participants missed quick and subtle actions (e.g., adding items to the cart) and thus were unable to accurately recall the agent's actions (P1, P3, P4, P6, P7, P10, P11).
-To handle the volume of information, some participants had to pause the agent to process at their own pace (P3, P4, P5, P6, P7, P8, P14).
+In addition, each time the agent took an action, participants needed to consider both the webpage the agent was running on and the chat panel that contained the agent's messages and its action reasoning, creating difficulties in processing this information in real time (US-P3, US-P8, US-P9, US-P10, US-P12, US-P13, US-P14): \pQuote{The most difficult part was just trying to keep up with what's going on the left [webpage] and what...the agent is thinking}{12}.
+As a result, many participants missed quick and subtle actions (e.g., adding items to the cart) and thus were unable to accurately recall the agent's actions (US-P1, US-P3, US-P4, US-P6, US-P7, US-P10, US-P11).
+For example, while proceeding to checkout, US-P3 was surprised to find that four items were in the cart, even though they expected one.

+To handle the volume of information, some participants had to pause the agent to process at their own pace (US-P3, US-P4, US-P5, US-P6, US-P7, US-P8, US-P14).
 Others had to focus on one source of runtime information while ignoring others.
-For example, P10 ended up choosing to not read through the chat panel and only monitor the webpage.
-Therefore, participants expressed a desire for execution interfaces that \textbf{support tracking of detailed runtime information and potential errors}, as well as {present multiple sources of runtime data in a digestible format}.
+US-P10 chose to not read the chat and only monitored the webpage.